 Selective Laser Sintering has applications is the production and prototyping of functional parts.
 This is because SLS is known for having very good accuracy and is able to print very complex geometries.
 The fact that multiple parts can be created simultaneously in the build platform means Selective Laser Sintering is good for low run part production.

-Industries which use Selective Laser Sintering include the aerospace industry, prosthetics, hearing aids, dental implants, and more.
+Industries which use Selective Laser Sintering include the aerospace industry, 3D printed prosthetics, hearing aids, dental implants, and more.
 SLS is also a preferred production method in the production of hollow parts such as pipes.